WHICH SOLUTIONS CAN LITERATURE TEACH US FOR CONTEmPORARY LEADERSHIP ISSUES?

 What DOES the Participation FEE INCLUDE?

-The fee includes 6 sessions, reader (pdf), alumni network, certificate
+6 sessions, reader* (pdf), alumni network, certificate (upon request)

-There are different price options for professionals, professionals+, and students (scholarships).
+There are different price options for professionals, professionals+, and students (waivers).
 Discounts are available for partner institutions.